19hours/sg-statutes/Acts/Banking Act.md

 [15/2011 wef 01/05/2011]

-(b) if, upon the Authority exercising any power under section 49(2) or the Minister exercising any power under Division 2, 3 or 4 of Part IVB of the Monetary Authority of Singapore Act (Cap.
+(b) if, upon the Authority exercising any power under section 49(2) or the Minister exercising any power under Division 2, 3, 4 or 4A of Part IVB of the Monetary Authority of Singapore Act (Cap.
 186) in relation to the bank, the Authority considers that it is in the public interest to revoke the licence.

 [2/84; 23/2001; 31/2005; 1/2007]

 [Act 10 of 2013 wef 18/04/2013]

+[Act 31 of 2017 wef 29/10/2018]

 (2) The Authority shall before revoking any licence under subsection (1) —